VAW-GAN for Singing Voice Conversion with Non-parallel Training Data: Experiments

 \section{Experiments}

 We conduct both objective and subjective experiments to assess the performance of the proposed VAW-GAN for singing voice conversion.
 We use NUS Sung and Spoken Lyrics Corpus (NUS-48E corpus) \cite{singing_data}, which consists of the sung and spoken lyrics of 48 English songs by 12 professional singers.
-We choose two male singers and one female singers for all the experiments.
+We choose 2 male singers and 1 female singer for all the experiments.
 For each singer, 6 songs are used for training and evaluation.

-We construct two systems: a) VAW-GAN with the decoder conditioning on singer ID (SID) and F0 (as illustrated in Figure \ref{fig:conversion}) to convert the spectrum between different singers, denoted as \textit{VAW-GAN (SID+F0)}; b) VAW-GAN with the decoder conditioning only on singer ID, denoted as \textit{VAW-GAN (SID)}, that is similar to the VAW-GAN in~\cite{hsu2017voice} for speech voice conversion.
+We construct two systems: a) VAW-GAN with the decoder conditioning on singer ID (SID) and F0 (as illustrated in Figure \ref{fig:conversion}) to convert the spectrum between different singers, denoted as \textit{VAW-GAN (SID+F0)}; b) VAW-GAN with the decoder conditioning only on singer ID, denoted as \textit{VAW-GAN (SID)}, that is similar to the VAW-GAN in~\cite{hsu2017} for speech voice conversion.

 We use \textit{VAW-GAN (SID)} as the reference baseline to show the effect of the proposed~\textit{VAW-GAN (SID+F0)}, and report the performance in both objective and subjective evaluations.
 It is noted that both frameworks are trained with non-parallel singing voice data.